Tiger’s Eye Bahai Prayer Beads

 In ancient Rome, soldiers wore tigers eye for protection in battle.
 Today, some still consider it the stone of protection.
 Others say the brown represents grounding and the gold, spiritual qualities.
 That would make this the gemstone reminding you to walk the spiritual path with practical feet.
 Tigers eye is also the anniversary gemstone for the 9th year of marriage.

 We string our Bahai Prayer Beads with 95 semi-precious stones plus 5 counter beads.
+These have a spacer ever 19th bead.
 Since we use them ourselves, we string the beads loosely.
 This way they pass easily between your fingers as you pray.

 Each set of prayer beads comes with a copy of the Gift of Prayers as well as a fold-out instruction sheet.
 This contains common prayers, a pronunciation guide and an explanation of some of the many ways to use prayer beads.
 The set comes packaged in a velvet, drawstring pouch.